 1. Understand the Difference Between a Bundled Internet Access

 A bundled Internet access connection is when the provider provides both Internet bandwidth and the physical transport circuit (which could be leased lit fiber, cable modem, DSL, etc) over which the Internet access is delivered and bills it as one monthly cost.
 ISP services only, also referred to as Internet port service, is simply Internet bandwidth with no physical transport circuit included.
 ISP Services Only is typically used with state/regional networks or by large districts utilizing carrier hotels for their datacenters.

 For example, AT&T’s “GigaMAN,” is a fiber optic-based Metro-Ethernet WAN service.
 Once you have selected your winning vendor, work with them to clarify the type of service you are receiving.

-- Leased Lit Fiber with Internet Access is an Internet access connection delivered over leased lit fiber transport
+- Leased Lit Fiber with Internet Access is an Internet access connection delivered over leased lit fiber transport.

 - Leased Lit Fiber without Internet Access is a private transport circuit between two customer sites, a point to point circuit, or any type of wide area network service delivered over leased lit fiber that does not include Internet access as part of the cost.
 For either of these services, on the FCC Form 470 you will select “Leased Lit Fiber (with or without Internet Access)” and then describe the specifics of the service you seek via the 470 narrative and/or your Request for Proposal.

 The service requests on Form 470 are vaguer and only refer to the physical connection type, whether it’s for Internet access or transport between private facilities, and the speed required.
 It does not provide you options to request a specific type of network service such as MPLS or Metro-Ethernet.
 However, you will also need to know the specific service type in order to complete the Form 471.

 5. Form 471 Provides Options for Many Antiquated and Obsolete Technologies.